 The Royal Newfoundland Constabulary (RNC) is currently accepting applications from individuals interested in a career as a Police Officer.
 Applications will be assessed based on information located in the RNC Police Cadet Competencies section listed below.
 Successful applicants will be enrolled conditionally as a Special Constable in our Recruit Training Program.
-Candidates who pass the Recruit Training Program will be offered employment within the RNC.
+Candidates who graduate from the Recruit Training Program may be offered employment within the RNC.

 Who Do We Accept?

 We will accept applications from citizens and permanent residents of Canada.
-All applicants must have completed a minimum of one year education from post-secondary institutions before 31 December 2018.
+All applicants must have completed a minimum of one academic year of post-secondary education at an accredited institutions before 31 December 2019.
 This is a recruit entry level program designed to prepare and qualify you to become a police officer.
 At this time we are not considering lateral entry transfers from experienced police officers.

-Cadet training is now being offered as a six month program.
+Cadet training is now being offered as a six month program that will be completed in St. John’s at the RNC’s Provincial Headquarters.
 Applicants must be of high moral character and be capable of projecting themselves as a positive role model to the community.
-Applicants must meet employment standards as stated in the RNC Act and participate in a selection process which involves screening, physical fitness testing, interview, polygraph, psychological assessment, medical assessment, reference checking, and background investigation.
+Applicants must meet employment standards as stated in the RNC Act and participate in a selection process which involves screening, physical fitness testing, interview, polygraph, psychological assessment, medical assessment, reference checking, and a background investigation.
 Applicants must demonstrate how they meet the RNC Police Cadet Competencies.
-Police officer positions with the RNC are considered “Positions of Trust” and require honesty, integrity and a high ethical standard.
+Police officer positions with the RNC are considered “Positions of Trust” and require honesty, integrity, and a high ethical standard.
 Dishonesty in any stage may result in your immediate dismissal from the application process and the Police Constable Recruit Program.